Pros: gorgeous detail; beautiful history; lush information; good recipes

 Rating: 4.5 out of 5

-Review copy courtesy of Red Rock Press
+Review book courtesy of Red Rock Press

 Reading Michael Turback’s “More than a Month of Sundaes” is like eating an ice cream sundae: each taste is smooth, luxurious, melting on the tongue to yield a panoply of sweet flavors.
 Normally I’m not much of a history buff, and much of this book is filled with historical details and stories regarding the background of ice cream and the phenomenon of the ice cream sundae.
 I thoroughly enjoyed reading this book, however.
 The tales are fascinating and filled with personality and color.
 The details (such as how much George Washington spent on ice cream in one summer!) can be wild and eye-opening, giving us a whole different window into the past as an alternative to dry history books.